 Most tax software programs walk you through the filing process with prompts along the way.
 It can be helpful to see these prompts.
 You might see something that helps you notice easily forgettable details of your tax year.

-- Credit Karma Tax.
-In addition to their free credit monitoring and savings accounts, Credit Karma offers free tax filing via a simple and easy to use interface.
-Learn more here.
+In addition to their free credit monitoring, Credit Karma offers free tax filing via a simple and easy-to-use interface.

-- TurboTax.
-You can use TurboTax to file your basic tax return for free.
+You can use TurboTax to file your basic return for free.
 However, you may need to upgrade to a paid version if you have a complicated situation.

 Preparing your taxes can be time-consuming and somewhat tedious, but it is completely possible to tackle this annual task on your own.
 You might be able to save some money, but you’ll also feel more in control of your finances.